Salon Business Plan Template: How-To Guide + Example

 Financial Highlights

-• Working capital: $120,000 to pay for Marketing, salaries, and lease costs until [Company Name] reaches break-even
+• Working capital: $120,000 to pay for marketing, salaries, and lease costs until [Salon Name] reaches break-even

 Topline projections over the next five years are as follows: